 As I expected, neither Wix nor Editor X allow you to transfer your site content to another platform.
 I was later informed by phone that Wix is considering adding this feature for both Wix and Editor X.

 Another support option specifically for Editor X is Community X, which is an active forum for Editor X users to share notes, tips, and advice with each other.
 Members of the Editor X Product Team often reply directly to posts made in the forum, which is nice to see.

 Editor X Is Great for Site Designers and Agencies, But Wix Is Better for Everyone Else

 At the end of the day, it comes down to the level of convenience that you’re looking for.
 If you want a flexible yet easy-to-use site builder for a single site, Wix is the better, cheaper option.
-And if you’re going to be developing lots of websites with a team, Editor X is your go-to-choice.
+If you’re going to be developing lots of unique websites with a team, go for Editor X.